JuliaLang/www.julialang.org/blog/2021/08/general-survey.md

 ![Word cloud of packages in the General registry by number of lines of code](/assets/blog/2021-08-general-survey/wordcloud.png)

 The following table shows the 14 largest packages in the registry, by number of lines of code in their `src` directories.
-We should note that most of these packages have their source code automatically generated from the API of the external libraries or web services they wrap.
+We should note that many of these packages have their source code automatically generated from the API of the external libraries or web services they wrap.